coreyferguson/growme-auth/README.md

-# GrowMe Authentication
+# SCIL Authentication

 ## Summary

-Provides the authentication for all subdomains of growme.fyi.
+Provides the authentication for all subdomains of scil.help.

 ## Deploy